Abstract

 Limitations of of decision-logic based on p-values

-In contrast, bootstrapping methods [35] make minimal distributional assumptions and can provide confidence intervals for nearly any statistic.
+Bootstrapping methods (Wilcox 2021) make minimal distributional assumptions and can provide confidence intervals for nearly any statistic.
 However, bootstrapping is computationally intensive, often requiring thousands of resamples, and may perform poorly with very small sample sizes.
-This runs counter to the purpose of the visStatistics package, which is designed to offer a rapid overview of the data, laying the groundwork for deeper analysis in subsequent steps.

 The package targets users with basic statistical literacy, such as non-specialist professionals and students in applied fields.
 It covers topics typically included in an undergraduate course on applied statistics, intentionally excluding more advanced methods like bootstrapping to keep the focus on foundational concepts.